microsoft/qsharp-compiler/src/VisualStudioExtension/README.md

 ## Components and Documentation

-The Quantum Development Kit preview provides a complete development and simulation environment.
+The Quantum Development Kit provides a complete development and simulation environment.
 Refer to [our documentation](https://docs.microsoft.com/azure/quantum) for further information on the Quantum Development Kit and its [components](https://docs.microsoft.com/azure/quantum/overview-what-is-qsharp-and-qdk).

 If you'd like more general information about Microsoft's quantum computing approach, see [Microsoft Quantum](https://www.microsoft.com/quantum/).